 - how our contracts have evolved as our businesses have developed

 - handling personal challenges, scheduling vacations, and work/life balance

 Our session is geared to experienced, mid-career to master level consultants.
 Also, those grant professionals who have been working in salaried positions for decades but are exploring transitioning to consulting will find our session useful.
 We will allow ample time for questions and discussion.

 Practices and services that raise the level of professionalism of grant developers

-Carolyn Caldwell, GPC is Principal of Raising Awareness, Raising Funds, LLC.
+Carolyn Caldwell, GPC, CFRE is Principal of Raising Awareness, Raising Funds, LLC.
 Her grant writing experience includes identifying new funding sources and securing grant funds for non-profits throughout the U.S. She has acted as a grant reviewer for several state agencies and has taught Grant Writing Basics and Logic Model principles.
 Carolyn earned the Grant Professional Certified designation in 2016.
 She holds bachelor's degrees in both Journalism and Theatre from the University of South Florida.